Kan også læses på: Dansk

 Approaching the complex, one experience more ‘levels’ or scales.
 At a distance the overall impression of a coherent city block.

 On the next level individual units each with a pitched roof, an almost simplistic symbol of a house, consisting of closed faces with windows and an open cell-like structure with balconies.
-Walking along the facades windows and the retracted balconies alternate in a delicate pattern, most balconies individually inhabited with terrace furniture and flower boxes.
+Walking along with the facades windows and the retracted balconies alternate in a delicate pattern, most balconies individually inhabited with terrace furniture and flower boxes.

 So despite being a large housing scheme with a high degree of repetition, Dronningegården does not express big mass storage, allowing no individuality.
 Which was and is too often a problem with large scale affordable housing projects.